broadinstitute/gnomad-mitochondria/README.md

 Output will include an annotated mt.vcf, sites-only ht/vcf, and simplified txt file containing only the variant-identifying information as well as "filters", "AC_hom", "AC_het", "AF_hom", "AF_het", "AN", "max_hl".

-NOTE: vaf_filter_threshold should match what was supplied as the vaf_filter_threshold when running the Mutect2 mitochondria pipeline.
+NOTE: vaf-filter-threshold should match what was supplied as the vaf_filter_threshold when running the Mutect2 mitochondria pipeline.